yorick2/cached-image-resizer/README.md

 # Installation
 To tell laravel about the PMImageResizer component we have a few options.

-## Option 1:
+## Option 1: Update the app.js file
 add the below code to your `resources/js/app.js`
 ```js
 import PMImageResizer from '../../vendor/paulmillband/cached-image-resizer/Components/Picture';
 Vue.component("PMImageResizer", PMImageResizer);
 ```

-## Option 2: using the vue component direct from the vendor folder
+## Option 2: Using the vue component direct from the vendor folder
 add ``'@vendor': path.resolve('vendor'),`` to the aliases array in file `/webpack.config.js`

 e.g.